vasanthk/react-bits/README.md

 # React Bits

-✨ React patterns, techniques, tips and tricks ✨
+A compilation of React Patterns, techniques, tips and tricks.

+> Your contributions are heartily ♡ welcome. (✿◠‿◠)

 - Design Patterns and Techniques
   - [Stateless Functions](./patterns/01.stateless-functions.md)